MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-and-user-groups/create-and-update-user-groups.md

 ---
-title: Workflow Sample - Create and Update User Groups
+title: Workflow sample - Create and update user groups
-sidebar_label: Create and Update User Groups
+sidebar_label: Create and update user groups
 description: A workflow sample for managing user groups in the metadata is provided below.
 The following sequence of REST API requests allows an administrative user to create and update a user group, and optionally get information about the user group to confirm the creation and updates.
 ---